marknagelberg/llm_repo_assistant/README.md

 ## Getting Started

+We call the repo you want to edit / work on the "target repo".
 To get started with LLM Repo Assistant, follow these steps:

 1. Install Docker
-2. Clone the repo
+2. Clone the LLM Repo Assistant repo
-3. Add an `.llmignore` file to the root directory of your repository - this tells LLM Repo Assistant about files in your repo that you want ignored by the LLM.
+3. Add an `.llmignore` file to the root directory of your target repo - this tells LLM Repo Assistant about files in your target repo that you want ignored by the LLM.
+4. If you want the API to be able to run tests on your target repo, then edit the requirements file to the root directory of the LLM Repo Assistant repo called `llm_target_repo_requirements.txt`.
+This file should define the python environment your tests should run in and should include `pytest`.
-4. Navigate to the `llm_repo_assistant` cloned repository and build the Docker image to run LLM Repo Assistant with `docker build -t llm_repo_assistant .`
+5. Navigate to the `llm_repo_assistant` cloned repository and build the Docker image to run LLM Repo Assistant with `docker build -t llm_repo_assistant .`
-5. Run LLM Repo Assistant locally in a docker container with the following command:
+6. Run LLM Repo Assistant locally in a docker container with the following command:
 `docker run --rm -v "/path/to/cloned/repo/llm_repo_assistant:/app" -v "/path/to/your/code/repo:/repo" -p 8000:8000 --name llm_repo_assistant llm_repo_assistant`
-6. View and test the API endpoints by visiting `localhost:8000/docs`
+7. View and test the API endpoints by visiting `localhost:8000/docs`
-7. Install the ChatGPT plugin by going to `Plugin store -> Develop your own plugin`.
-Type in `localhost:8000` and click `Find manifest file`.
-The plugin should now be installed and ready to use.

-## Adding ChatGPT plugin
+### Adding ChatGPT plugin

-To add a ChatGPT plugin, follow these steps:
+To add a ChatGPT plugin to work with the API, follow these steps:

 1. Gain access to OpenAPI ChatGPT plugin development
-2. Run LLM Repo Assistant locally using the instructions earlier
+2. Run LLM Repo Assistant locally using the instructions above
 3. Go to `Plugin store` -> `Develop your own plugin`, enter `localhost:8000`, and click `Find manifest file`
 4. The plugin should now be available to use by ChatGPT

+## Roadmap

+- Add support for different test suites
+- Add JavaScript support